marquesVF/tsrocket/README.md

 The `@InputField` is used to indicate an DTO attribute.

-After using `tsr` to scaffold a model with its repository, service and controller, we can run `npm run dev:orm` to execute `typeorm` commands.
-For instance, we can run the generated migrations: `npm run dev:orm migration:run`.
+After using `tsr` to scaffold a model with its repository, service and controller, we can run `npm run orm` to execute `typeorm` commands.
+For instance, we can run the generated migrations: `npm run orm migration:run`.

 ## Contributing